marius-test/python_web_scraping/README.md

 - Scraping live QA engineer job listings from Jooble, filtering by recent posts, and saving results as text files

 The job scraper runs continuously with a 24-hour delay between scrapes.

+### Purpose

+Explore practical techniques for extracting and processing web data using Python.